faridani/Rare-Words-Finder/README.md

 Rare Words Finder
 ================

-Takes a txt file and counts the number of occurances for each word
+Takes a txt file and counts the number of occurrences for each word

 Why I wrote this code
 ---------------------
-I wanted to have a list of words that apprear in Isacson's biography of Steve Jobs The sample output file for Job's bio is included in the "Sample Output" folder.
+I wanted to have a list of words that appear in Isacson's biography of Steve Jobs The sample output file for Job's bio is included in the "Sample Output" folder.

 More purposes for the code